cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/retry.md

 ---
 title: "Retry"
-date: 2021-09-01
+date: 2022-08-25
 weight: 7
 description: >
 ---

 ### 1. Introduction

-There are currently three types of retries: `Timeout Retry`, `Backup Request` and `Connection Failed Retry`.
+There are currently three types of retries: `Exception Retry`, `Backup Request` and `Connection Failed Retry`.
 Among them, `Connection Failed Retry` is a network-level problem, since the request is not sent, the framework will retry by default.
 Here we only present the use of the first two types of retries:

-- `Timeout Retry`: Improve the overall success rate of the service.
+- `Exception Retry`: Improve the overall success rate of the service.
 - `Backup Request`: Reduce delay jitter of request.

 Because many requests are not idempotent, these two types of retries are not used as the default policy.